Kirloskar Brothers Limited launches mini range pumps AARNA

-Speaking on the occasion, Rama Kirloskar, Joint Managing Director, KBL said, “Kirloskar has always been on the forefront for using its cutting- edge technology for manufacturing high-end pumps.
+Speaking on the occasion Rama Kirloskar, the joint managing director of KBL said, “Kirloskar has always been on the forefront for using its cutting- edge technology for manufacturing high-end pumps.
 As part of another progressive step, we have launched AARNA, a highly efficient pump for domestic use.
 It has the most advanced design and is compact and light weight with enhanced safety features.”

 Kirloskar also informed that AARNA pumps have been built to stand the test of time, thus ensuring the buyer of its long-lasting dependable operation.
 AARNA mini pump is available in 0.5 hp and 1.0 hp variants.